 - Various Professional Advancement including an ongoing series of not-for-credit workshops for wine enthusiasts as well as wine industry professionals.

 - A popular Wine Lecture Series by industry experts on a wide variety of wine and food-related topics.
 The lectures are open to the public.

-The Center for Wine Education is also proud to work with the Oregon Wine History Archive, which chronicles the Oregon wine industry and includes historical documents from early wine pioneers.
+The Grace and Ken Evenstad Center for Wine Education at Linfield College is also proud to work with the Oregon Wine History Archive, which chronicles the Oregon wine industry and includes historical documents from early wine pioneers.
 The goal is to document all aspects and regions of the Oregon industry and to collect and preserve historical materials from winery owners, growers, researchers, marketers, and sellers.
 The archive houses irreplaceable photographs, maps, oral histories, wine labels, magazines, newspapers, letters, and bottles of wine, among other items, and spans the early days of the industry to the present.
 Significant portions of the collection have been transcribed and uploaded to the DigitalCommons@Linfield, an online repository that is accessed by researchers, wine aficionados, and wine tourists.

 Linfield College and the Grace and Ken Evenstad Center for Wine Education have joined with a select group of local wineries to create The Oak and Vine Society.
 This program provides a variety of wine-related benefits to its members.
 Membership is open to individuals affiliated with Linfield College, to include: alumni, parents, donors, faculty, staff, and students over 21.
 Each of the partner wineries supports the Linfield Wine Education Fund to help provide scholarships, internships and other wine-education opportunities for Linfield students.

 To stay informed of any of these activities please subscribe to our Wine Studies Newsletter.